 Louis Lehot is a partner and business lawyer with Foley & Lardner LLP, based in the firm’s Silicon Valley, San Francisco and Los Angeles offices, where he is a member of the Private Equity & Venture Capital, M&A and Transactions Practices and the Technology, Health Care, and Energy Industry Teams.
 Louis Lehot focuses his practice on advising entrepreneurs and their management teams, investors and financial advisors at all stages of growth, from garage to global.
 Louis especially enjoys being able to help his clients achieve hyper-growth, go public and to successfully obtain optimal liquidity events.

 To assist his clients in realizing their objectives, Louis Lehot brings to bear a broad array of legal and business instruments, processes and strategies, from formation to liquidity.
-Prior to joining Foley, Louis was the founder of a Silicon Valley boutique law firm called L2 Counsel.
+Prior to joining Foley, Louis was the founder of L2 Counsel, a Silicon Valley boutique law firm.

 AWARDS & RECOGNITIONS

 ARTICLES PUBLISHED BY LOUIS LEHOT